 Running social campaigns without check-ins and analysis is like running a manufacturing line without doing QA.
 If you don’t adjust based on what your results (or your metrics) are telling you, you won’t hit your goals.

-Having a handle on these eight metrics will help you revise -- or rebuild, if necessary -- your brand awareness strategy as needed.
+Having a handle on these 8 important metrics will help you revise -- or rebuild, if necessary -- your brand awareness strategy as needed:

 Likes fall under the broad umbrella of “engagement.”

 Specifically, likes show that users have seen your content and find you insightful, entertaining, or helpful.